 Things You’ll Need

-- Light your grill.
-Let it reach 400 degrees F, and then place the steak on direct heat.
+- Let the grill reach 400 degrees F, and then place the steak on direct heat.

 - Sear the grill on direct heat for 1 minute on each side.